deco-sites/storefront/README.md

-If you are missing a functionality or the changes in the design system were not enough for accomplishing your project, you can fully customize all HTML/CSS/JS generated on your store by changing the code.
+If you are missing a functionality or the changes in the design system were not enough for accomplishing your project, you can fully customize all HTML/CSS/JS generated on your store by changing the code..

 ### Understanding project structure